-- 3. Therefore, the applicant has sought the following relief in the application"Revisit the terms and conditions of the HT Tariff as mentioned in Clause 7(2)

-(HT supply Specific Conditions) and consequently declare that the action of the respondent in demanding deemed consumption charges in pursuance to the guaranteed energy offtake at 6701 kVAh per kVA per annum on contracted maximum demand for the financial year 2013-14 as contrary to the tariff order dated 30.03.2013 passed by the erstwhile APERC in O.P.No.1/2013 for the financial year 2013-14 as being illegal and unenforceable and consequently set aside the demands raised by the respondents on the applicant." - 4.
-The respondents have filed counter affidavit on 23.01.2020 to the application and the averments of it are extracted below: - a.
+- 3. Therefore, the applicant has sought the following relief in the application "Revisit the terms of clause 213.7 (HT supply Specific Conditions) consequently declare that the action of the respondent in demanding deemed consumption charges in pursuance to the guaranteed energy offtake at 6701 kVAh per kVA per annum on contracted maximum demand for the financial year 2012-13 as contrary to the tariff order dated 30.03.2012 passed by the erstwhile APERC in O.P.No.3/2012 for the financial year 2012-13 as being illegal and unenforceable and consequently set aside the demands raised by the respondents on the applicant." - 4.
+The respondents have filed counter affidavit on 23.01.2020 to the application and the averments of it are extracted below. - a.
 It is stated that the power supply to the applicant was disconnected on 19.06.2013 due to non-payment of regular CC bills.
 Subsequently, the HT agreement was terminated on 19.10.2013.
-Later, power supply to the applicant was restored on 05.11.2018 on receipt of a letter from GoTS vide letter No.582 / PR.
-A2/2018 dated 04.09.2018 to the effect that surcharge on pending arrears would be reimbursed by the GoTS except 85% deemed energy charges.
+Later, power supply to the applicant was restored on 05.11.2018 on receipt of a letter from GoTS vide letter No. 582 / PR.
+A2 / 2018 dated 04.09.2018 to the effect that surcharge on pending arrears would be reimbursed by the GoTS except 85% deemed energy charges.
 Initially CMD of 1 MVA was released on 05.11.2018 and additional CMD of 19 MVA was released on 19.01.2019 totalling to 20 MVA.
 Subsequently, the power supply to the applicant was disconnected on 10.10.2019 for non-payment of regular CC charges. - b.
-It is stated that the supply to the ferro alloy industries/units is being extended at concessional tariff that is with lesser energy charges, no demand charges and no minimum charges when compared to that of all other HT industrial units with effect from November 2002 as per the orders of Electricity Regulatory Commission from time to time.
+It is stated that the supply to the ferro alloy industries / units is being extended at concessional tariff that is with lesser energy charges, no demand charges and no minimum charges when compared to that of all other HT industrial units with effect from November 2002 as per the orders of Commission from time to time.
 Hence, the condition of maintaining 85% annual load factor has been fixed and the demand notices for payment of 85% deemed/guaranteed energy charges are being issued every financial year.
-The same formula continued till 2008-09 financial year and from 2009-10 financial year, the Commission added the following Clause.
+The same formula continued till 2008-09 financial year and from 2009-10 financial year, the Commission added the following clause.

-"Guaranteed energy off-take at 6701 kVAh per kVA per annum on Average Contracted Maximum Demand or Average Actual Demand, whichever is higher.
-The energy falling short of 6701 kVAh per kVA per annum will be billed as deemed consumption."
+"Guaranteed energy off - take at 6,701 kvah per kVA per annum on Average Contracted Maximum Demand or average actual demand, whichever is higher.
+The energy falling short of 6,701 kVAh per kVA per annum will be billed as deemed consumption."

-The above Clause is subject to the condition that ferro alloy units drawing the entire power from DISCOMs.
-Moreover the ferro alloy units are not eligible for HT-I(A) load factor incentive.
-As per the above Clause, notices for payment of deemed energy charges are being issued to ferro alloy units every financial year including the applicant.
+The above clause is subject to the condition that ferro alloy units drawing the entire power from DISCOMs.
+Moreover the ferro alloy units are not eligible for HT I (A) load factor incentive.
+As per the above clause, notices for payment of deemed energy charges are being issued to ferro alloy units every financial year including the applicant.